decent-chat/decent/docs/api.md

 <h1 align='center'> 🎈 Decent API documentation </h1>

-The project's API is publicly available to anybody with access to the actual server on which it is hosted.
+The project's API is publically available to anybody with access to the actual server on which it is hosted.
 [HTTP endpoints](#http-endpoints) provide virtually all methods of interaction from the client towards the server, while [WebSocket events](#websocket-events) let the server send messages to the client.
 Common data received from the server (such as users or messages) always follows [particular formats](#objects).
 It would be wise to understand and expect [authorization](#authorization) to be required.
-General information which doesn't particularly fit anywhere else can be found in the appendix-esque section [Etc](#etc), and any questions one might have can be posted to the [issue tracker](https://github.com/towerofnix/decent/issues).
+All endpoints, unless s General information which doesn't particularly fit anywhere else can be found in the appendix-esque section [Etc](#etc), and any questions one might have can be posted to the [issue tracker](https://github.com/towerofnix/decent/issues).

 ## HTTP endpoints

 These are all the paths (think: URLs, `/api/user/:userID`) which can be fetched with plain old HTTP requests.
 All POST endpoints expect bodies encoded in **JSON**, and every endpoint will respond with a stringified JSON object.

+If [authorization](#authorization) is required by the server, **all endpoints will require [authentication](#authentication) unless otherwise stated**.
+TL;DR: pass your session ID as the `X-Session-ID` header, as `sessionID` in POST data, or as `sessionID` in the URL query string.

 ### GET `/api`

 - [Authentication](#authentication): never required.

 Returns `{decent: true, message, repository}`, where `message` and `repository` are hard-coded strings for Humans to read.
 Also returns the status code [`418`](https://en.wikipedia.org/wiki/Hyper_Text_Coffee_Pot_Control_Protocol).
-Use this endpoint to verify that a given hostname is actually a Decent server
+Use this endpoint to verify that a given hostname is actually a Decent server.

 ### GET `/api/server-settings`